Larnec

 When it comes to accessibility, door width plays a role in making buildings easier for everyone to navigate—including wheelchair users.
 But does that mean every door needs to be extra wide?
 Not necessarily.

 In Australia, the recommended clear opening for wheelchair access is 850mm (measured from the doorstop to the face of the open door).
 While 820mm-wide doors are common and still suitable for many buildings, they often don’t provide that full clearance.
 However, Larnec’s standard 920mm and 1100mm doors do meet accessibility requirements, making them a great option for projects where compliance is needed.
+Explore our DDA-compliant access doors that meet accessibility standards and ensure safe, inclusive entry.

 Where is disability compliance becoming more important?